MUNICIPALITY

 TRANSPORT

-Banyalbufar has the bus service of line L202 operated by the Transports de les Illes Balears (TIB).
+Banyalbufar has a bus service on line L202 of the Transports de les Illes Balears (TIB) service.

 This line connects Palma (Intermodal Station) with Esporles, Banyalbufar and Estellencs.